 ENTITLEMENT & BENEFIT ADVICE

-Support in dealing with your finances
+Support for dealing with your finances

 The financial impact of a cancer diagnosis can add unnecessary stress and worry at a time when you should be focusing on their treatment and recovery.

 We know that income goes down and expenditure rises at a time when money worries should be the last thing on your mind.
 The benefits system can sometimes be complex and difficult to understand.
 With a cancer diagnosis, you may not be aware of the financial help your family are eligible for.
-Here at Mummy’s Star we can help you navigate some of this.
+Here at Mummy’s Star, we can help you navigate some of this.

 Frequently asked questions